reactioncommerce/reaction-docs/website/versioned_docs/version-1.15.0/how-to-client-checkout-flow.md

 ## Step 6: Allow the shopper to review
 It’s usually a good idea to allow the shopper to review all of the order details before creating the order.

-### Reaction Design System components
+### Example Storefront Component Library components
-- The `CartItems` React component can be used to show a list of items in a cart.
+- The [CartItems](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Cart/CartItems) React component can be used to show a list of items in a cart.
 You can use it without a cart, too, as long as you provide items in the same data structure as on a cart.
 Set `isReadOnly` prop to `true` if you do not want the shopper to be able to change the quantity or remove items at this point.
-- The `CartSummary` React component shows summary totals for a cart.
+- The [CartSummary](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Cart/CartSummary) React component shows summary totals for a cart.
 You can use it without a cart, too, as long as you provide props in the same data structure as on a cart.
-- You can use the `FinalReviewCheckoutAction` component with an action supplied to the `CheckoutActions` component to show all items for review as part of a step-by-step checkout flow.
+- You can use the [FinalReviewCheckoutAction](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/FinalReviewCheckoutAction) component with an action supplied to the [CheckoutActions](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/CheckoutActions) component to show all items for review as part of a step-by-step checkout flow.
 This wraps `CartItems` and `CartSummary` and takes care of some of the complexity for you, versus using those components directly.

 ## Step 7: Create the order
 Order creation GraphQL mutations are provided by each payment plugin.
 Refer to plugin documentation for exact instructions, but in general they will all expect an `OrderInput` object and some tokenized payment details.
 They will attempt to create one charge per fulfillment group, and if all charges are successfully created, they will create the order.